Car insurance is a legal and practical necessity to keep yourself, your loved ones, and those around you protected on the road.

 Like we said before, Lemonade Car runs with location-based technology in your phone, which allows us to price your policy based on your real-life driving habits.

 Let’s say you’re an 18-year-old driver living in Illinois.
-Because you’re a young driver, car insurance companies might be inclined to price your auto insurance premiums higher, since people that age tend to file more car insurance claims.
+Because you’re a young driver, car insurance providers might be inclined to price your auto insurance premiums higher, since people that age tend to file more car insurance claims.

 With Lemonade Car, no matter your age, if you’re a good driver (stops at stop signs, never speeds), we’ll be able to lower your premiums, instead of just boxing you into a price bracket with people who look like you on paper.
 Safety first, savings second.